For Youth Services

 We work with partners in youth social/health services and voluntary organisations to help young people who could benefit from our services access our projects.

-• Dedicated places on our projects for referrals of young people most in need
+• Dedicated places on our programmes for referrals of young people most in need

-• Posters and flyers to give to your clients about our activities
+• Posters and flyers to share with young people, promoting our activities and events.

 _____________________________________________________________________________________